maliMirkec/personal-website/source/portfolio/contiamo/index.md

 comments: false
 banner1:
   span: "Do you like what I do?
 Do you think I could help you with your project?"
-  btn1: "Hire me"
+  btn1: "Get in touch"
-  btn2: "Earliest This November"
+  btn2: "Say hi or propose a topic"
 description: Contiamo is a company that uses machine learning and AI to drive better decision making and process optimization.
 The website runs on Middleman, Webpack, Netlify, and Github.
 portfolio: true
 ---